 Most freelancers would probably say one of the biggest drawbacks to digital jobs on platforms such as Uber, Upwork or AirBnB is the fees that are taken out.
 After some time working through a platform, many are able to break out and create their own website and business outside of the platform.

-Now that you have an idea of what kind of digital jobs are available in the gig economy, let’s laser focus on three of these options to gain a better understanding:
+Now that you have an idea of what kind of digital jobs are available in the gig economy, let’s laser focus on specific job options to gain a better understanding:

-2020 has certainly been a year for news, no one can deny that.
-And with a worldwide faucet of potential readers and viewers, it is now a good time to share with the world your expertise.
+2020 has certainly been a year for financial news, no one can deny that.
+And with a worldwide faucet of potential readers and viewers, it is now a good time to share with the world your trading expertise.
 Especially if you know how to trade stocks, bonds and cryptocurrencies in volatile markets.
+If you’re not a pro trader but would like to learn, becoming a social trader can help you begin now while still learning.

 Social trading happens when an experienced trader shares his or her knowledge with less-experienced traders.
 It’s mutually beneficial because the traders can profit from their professional forecasting, and newer traders can copy their trades until they have achieved their own greater proficiency.